 Petitioners from India

-The individuals who filed the petition that was approved in 131 days come from India.
+Barnett's clients, whose petition was approved in 131 days, come from India.
 They are in the U.S. on an H-1B visa and an H-4 visa for the dependent spouse.

 India is a country that suffers from a significant EB-5 backlog; recent estimates indicate that the wait time for an available EB-5 visa for Indians is nearly a decade.